-In Canada, temperatures have warmed at an average pace of 0.24°C per decade, as indicated by data dating from the first official records of weather conditions in 1948 through to 2010.
+In Canada, temperatures have warmed by an average of 0.24°C per decade, as indicated by data dating from the first official records of temperature conditions in 1948 through to 2010.
 This figure represents twice the global average, with temperature rises in the far north occurring at rates three times faster.
 The average national temperature in 2010 reached 3.0°C above normal, making it the hottest year on nationwide records.

 As noted in Section X., precipitation levels in Canada have risen during the past half-century, with mean national levels increasing by about 12%.
 This averages to about 20 more days of rain nation-wide compared with the 1950s.
 As climate change accelerates, and the rate of warming increases, the conditions for more volatile weather patterns become more common.
 Trends consistent with projections of climate models show increasing occurrence of extreme weather in Canada that can be traced back into the early 20th century.
 For instance, Figure X shows the increase in weather-related disasters in Canada over 100 years.
 These are contrasted to the number of geophysical disasters (earthquakes and landslides) that took place over the same time period, which has remained fairly consistent.

 With an influx of extreme weather comes mounting costs for dealing with such events.
-The National Roundtable on the Environment and the Economy (2011) projected that costs associated with climate change could reach between between $21 billion and $43 billion a year by the 2050s.
+The National Roundtable on the Environment and the Economy (2011) projected that costs associated with climate change could reach between $21 billion and $43 billion a year by the 2050s.
 Difference in scale relies upon the extent of action taken to reduce GHG emissions as well as other economic and population growth factors.
-However, predictions in the report extending to 2050 indicate that the impact of warmer weathers to Canadian forests and the forestry industry could reach between $2 billion and $17 billion a year, with the Western provinces feeling the most adverse effects.
+However, predictions in the report extending to 2050 indicate that the impact of warmer weather to Canadian forests and the forestry industry could reach between $2 billion and $17 billion a year, with the Western provinces experiencing the most adverse effects.
 Flooding and rise of sea levels along Canadian coastal communities could cost between $1 billion and $8 billion a year.
 Similarly, a report by the Institute for Catastrophic Loss Reduction (ICLR) for the Insurance Bureau of Canada (IBC) outlines trends of insured losses from severe weather and natural catastrophes both internationally and within Canada.
 The report reveals that financial impacts have ranged from between $10 and $50 billion dollars a year internationally since 2002, and with levels exceeding $100 billion in 2011.
 Within Canada, property insurance claims resulting from severe weather-related events from 2010-2012 have cost roughly $1B a year.
-The report outlines a number of specific examples of such claims, including the following:
+The report outlines a number of specific examples of such claims, including the following examples:

 • A severe wind and thunderstorm that took place on in June of 2010 in and around Leamington in Southern Ontario caused approximately $120 million worth of insured losses to both business and residential properties

-• Areas in Souther Alberta experienced a similar storm that resulted in excessive damage to private and commercial properties as well as automobiles that totalled over $500 million in losses
+• Areas in Southern Alberta experienced a similar storm that resulted in excessive damage to private and commercial properties as well as automobiles that totaled over $500 million in losses